pablodecm/phd_thesis/src/104_chapter_4.md

 ### Probabilistic Classification and Regression {#sec:supervised}

-One of the most unassuming, yet versatile, tasks that can be addressed with machine learning algorithms is *classification*.
+One of the conceptually simple, yet versatile, tasks that can be addressed with machine learning algorithms is *classification*.
 A classifier or a classification rule is a function
 $f(\boldsymbol{x}) : \mathcal{X} \longrightarrow \mathcal{Y}$ that
-predicts a label $y \in \{0,...,k-1\}$, denoting correspondance to on category in a set of of $k$ categories, for each input $\boldsymbol{x} \in \mathcal{X}$.
-The task of classification, in the context of machine learning algorithms, is to produce classification functions $f(\boldsymbol{x})$ that perform increasingly well on a set of data.
+predicts a label $y \in \{0,...,k-1\}$, denoting correspondence to a on category in a set of of $k$ categories, for each input $\boldsymbol{x} \in \mathcal{X}$.
+The task of classification, in the context of machine learning algorithms, is to produce classification functions $f(\boldsymbol{x})$ that perform well on an unobserved set of data.

-Classification is hence often framed as a belonging to a larger category of tasks referred to as  *supervised learning*, where the goal is predicting the value of an output variable
+Classification is often framed as a belonging to a larger category of tasks referred to as  *supervised learning*, where the goal is predicting the value of an output variable
 $\boldsymbol{y}$ (here a multi-dimensional vector for generality)